 Get to know some of America’s most iconic chefs through American Masters’ Chefs Flight: four documentaries on iconic chefs James Beard, Julia Child, Jacques Pépin, and Alice Waters.
-The films premiered in May, and both James Beard: America’s First Foodie and Jacques Pépin – The Art of Craft are available to stream online for the next month.
+The films premiered in May, and both James Beard: America’s First Foodie and Jacques Pépin – The Art of Craft are available to stream online.

 American Masters – James Beard: America’s First Foodie

 Experience a century of food through the life of one man, James Beard (1903-1985).
 Dubbed the “Dean of American Cookery” by The New York Times, Beard was a Portland, Ore., native who loved and celebrated the bounty of the Pacific Northwest.
 He spoke of the importance of localism and sustainability long before those terms had entered the vernacular.
 At a time of “all things French,” Beard appreciated what America had to bring to the table, and was the first chef to go on television to teach not only women, but men, how to cook.
 A cookbook author, journalist, television celebrity and teacher, Beard helped to pioneer and expand the food media industry into the billion-dollar business it is today.
 Written and Directed by Elizabeth Federici.
 Produced by Elizabeth Federici and Kathleen Squires.
 A production of Federici Films LLC and THIRTEEN PRODUCTIONS LLC’s American Masters for WNET.